David-Nogueira/Steam_Games_2013_to_2023-R_Project-Cesae_Digital/README.md

 </a>

 <p align="justify">
-The statement defined by the instructor for this project aimed to guide the execution of a critical data analysis using R.<br><br>
+The statement defined by the instructor for this project aimed to guide the execution of a critical data analysis using R.<br>
 In this phase, it was necessary to select a suitable dataset for the analysis.
 After making this choice, R code was developed for loading and performing a preliminary exploration of the dataset.
-Additionally, the creation of a report in Word or, alternatively, a PowerPoint presentation was required, including an initial description of the chosen dataset.<br><br>
+Additionally, the creation of a report in Word or, alternatively, a PowerPoint presentation was required, including an initial description of the chosen dataset.<br>
-As part of the analytical process, two Business Intelligence (BI) questions and two Business Analytics (BA) questions had to be formulated, justifying their relevance to the analysis.<br><br>
+As part of the analytical process, two Business Intelligence (BI) questions and two Business Analytics (BA) questions had to be formulated, justifying their relevance to the analysis.<br>
 Once these requirements were completed, the next step of the project involved answering the BI and BA questions based on the available data.
 </p>